gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/jvn-calculator.rst

 General Tips
 ------------

-- Always use the `VEX dyno <https://motors.vex.com/other-motors/am-neverest>`_ test results for free speed, stall torque, stall current, and free current.
+- Always use the `dyno test results <https://motors.vex.com/other-motors/am-neverest>`_ for free speed, stall torque, stall current, and free current.
 - Ensure that the total current draw does not exceed the stall current!
 Generally, this should not be a problem, but it is something to be aware of.
 - For linear slides, maximize linear speed by using a low gear ratio.
 For arms, maximize torque by using a high :term:`gear ratio <Gear Reduction>`.
 - You need to keep in mind the loaded current draw on your motor.
 Your motor has a stall current of ~10 amps, so you don’t want to exceed that.
 You also have a 20amp fuse on your battery, so make sure that you don’t exceed that for too long, or else you’ll pop the fuse.